alexarbogast/pyrobopath/docs/users/examples/python_examples.rst

 .. code-block:: python

-  from gcodeparser import GCodeParser
+  from gcodeparser import GcodeParser

   filepath = "<path to gcode>"
   with open(filepath, "r") as f:
       gcode = f.read()
-  parsed_gcode = GCodeParser(gcode)
+  parsed_gcode = GcodeParser(gcode)

-Then, the parsed Gcode is transformed to a pyrobopath :class:`.Toolpath`
+Then, the parsed Gcode is transformed to a pyrobopath :class:`.Toolpath`.
+A contour is defined by a consecutive group of linear G1 moves that have an extrusion value greater than 0.
+Contours are separated by G0 travel (rapid) moves or G1 moves with no extrusion.

 .. code-block:: python